Argentina–Brazil relations: Falklands War

-Democratization (1985)
+Return of democracy and deep integration (1985-2005)

 After democratization, a strong integration and partnership began between the two countries.
-In 1985 they signed the basis for the Mercosur, a regional trade agreement.
+In 1985, they signed the basis for the Mercosur, a regional trade agreement.

 In the field of science, the two regional giants had been rivals since the 1950s when both governments launched parallel nuclear and space programs, however, several agreements were signed since then such as the creation of the Brazilian-Argentine Agency for Accounting and Control of Nuclear Materials (ABACC) to verify both countries' pledges to use nuclear energy only for peaceful purposes.

 Also on the military side there has been greater rapprochement.
 In accordance with the friendship policy, both armies dissolved or moved major units previously located at their common border (e.g. Argentine's 7th Jungle and 3rd Motorized Infantry Brigades).
 Brazilian soldiers are embedded in the Argentine peacekeeping contingent at UNFICYP in Cyprus and they are working together at MINUSTAH in Haiti and, as another example of collaboration, Argentine Navy aircraft routinely operates from the Brazilian Navy carrier NAe São Paulo.

 Pink tide (2005–2015)

-The Néstor Kirchner administration placed Brazil as a foreign policy priority and relations with Brazil were considered strategic.
+The Néstor Kirchner administration continued placing Brazil as a foreign policy priority and relations with Brazil were considered strategic.
 This was met with reciprocity in Brazil, as President Luiz Inácio Lula da Silva placed Argentina as the main priority of his foreign policy.
 The first foreign visit of Lula da Silva, as president-elect, was to Argentina in December 2002.
 From the Brazilian perspective, only with this strategic alliance would it be possible to transform South America into a world power bloc, one of the goals of Lula da Silva's foreign policy.

 Since 2003, Argentina and Brazil have coordinated their positions in the multilateral fora, as can be seen by their joint participation in the agricultural negotiations at the WTO meeting in Cancún, their joint position in regards to the creation of the Free Trade Area of the Americas, and their articulation at the G-20 to reform the international financial system.
 The creation of the Union of South American Nations, in 2008, was a landmark in the new foreign policies of Brazil and Argentina.
 In another sign of mutual trust, since 2003, diplomats from both countries occupy a single seat in the United Nations Security Council when either of them hold a non-permanent seat.

 In the economic arena, Argentina and Brazil dropped the U.S. dollar and started using their own currencies on all bilateral commercial transactions in 2008.